Table of Contents[Hide][Show]

 The monks as I observed them were certainly a healthy bunch and their faces were shockingly so unlined that they looked no older than 25 or 30 at the most even though most of them were well over 50.
 The tranquility of monastic life certainly agreed with them, of that, there could be no doubt!

 Could it be that there were other factors at play in the monks’ physical youthfulness as well?
 While I am sure there are many reasons why the monks are so startlingly young-looking despite their age, here are the three primary things I noticed in my sojourn at the monastery:

 Early to Bed, Early to Rise

 The monks were very careful to go to bed early each evening.
-As I recall, lights out was no later than 9-10pm.
-Of course, going to bed at this time provided the monks with a full 7-8 hours of sleep before the bell tolled to get ready for morning temple at 5am or so.
+As I recall, the lights went out no later than 9-10 pm.
+Of course, going to bed at this time provided the monks with a full 7-8 hours of sleep before the bell tolled to get ready for morning temple at 5 am or so.

 Hours slept before midnight are some of the most important.
 I’ve read in several places that some researchers consider that each hour of sleep before midnight counts as two hours of sleep after midnight!
 No wonder going to bed early and rising with the sun results in such a refreshing, energetic start to the day!